Introduction

 f) The capital of the company, number of shares, nominal value of each share, how the capital will be subscribed,

-g) The names and surnames of the members of the board of directors, how they are appointed, their duties, authorities, terms of office and how often they will meet,
+g) The names and surnames of the members of the BoD, how they are appointed, their duties, authorities, terms of office, and how often they will meet,

 h) How the auditors will be appointed and their duties,